 This quest brought us to the edge of the world, literally, to the bone-chillingly massive cliffs of Látrabjarg.
 Here’s a spoiler alert for you: it was mind-blowingly gorgeous.
-A friend of mine recently pointed out that I’ve said similar things about a great many of the places I have visited, so let me up the ante a bit: this was one of the top 5 most beautiful places I’ve seen, EVER.
+A friend of mine recently pointed out that I’ve said similar things about a great many of the places I have visited recently, so let me up the ante a bit: this was one of the top 5 most beautiful places I’ve seen, EVER.

 The gauntlet has been thrown down!

 If you remember my travel plans article, you know that I had hoped to make it to Iceland’s northerly Hornstrandir National Park to see the Hornbjarg Cliffs.
 However, as we delved deeper into the Westfjords, I would learn that the ferry into Hornstrandir can cost upwards of $500!
 That’s the problem with locations that are only accessible by boat.
 He who owns the boat owns the world.
 This was lesson that I first learned in Indonesia.
 This ferry was going to be a bit out of our price range, so it was back to the drawing board.

 We were staying in heart of the Westfjords, in the town of Ísafjörður, with a couple that my brother had spent a large part of the summer with.
 (Thanks again Matthildur & Gummi!)
 It was here that the idea of tracking down the elusive arctic puffin was first presented to me.
 To find these little birds, we would need to drive more than 6 hours over some of Iceland’s most dangerous roads to the most eastern-most point of the Westfjords.
 For all intents and purposes, this was going to be the edge of the world.

 We planned to set out from Ísafjörður as early in the morning as possible.
 However, we had stayed up late at the local pub the night before, so our “early morning” didn’t actually start until about 10am—10:30 once we had walked to the nearest kaffi shop and back to kick-start our day.